Man accused of trying to kill witness pleads guilty

 The Sioux City Journal reports that 23-year-old Isaac McDonald pleaded guilty Tuesday in U.S. District Court in Sioux City to several crimes, including tampering with a witness by attempting to kill a person.

 Prosecutors say McDonald conspired with three other people to kill John Mercure.
 Court documents say McDonald used a handgun to shoot Mercure as Mercure was driving down a Sioux City street last Aug.
-1. Mercure soon crashed into a tree.
+1. Mercure soon crashed into a tree but survived.

 Information from: Sioux City Journal, http://www.siouxcityjournal.com